Episode 21 – The Blue Cavern

 Before they left the blue cavern, they each picked up a small glowing stone and an extra one for Dieter and pocketed them.

-As soon as the glowing stones from the blue cavern were picked up, the blue crystals that surrounded the stones briefly glowed more brightly and gave off a faint but definite vibration.
+As soon as the glowing stones were lifted, the surrounding crystals flared brighter and gave off a faint but definite vibration.

-At that same moment far, far away in another part of uncharted space, unknown to anyone from Cyanos or even from within their own galaxy quadrant — a warning vibration was transmitted from one to another – a chain reaction through a series of quivering antennae.
+At that same moment, far, far away in another part of uncharted space — unknown to anyone from Cyanos, or even within their own galaxy quadrant — a warning vibration transmitted from one to another, a chain reaction through a series of quivering antennae.

 Insectile Voices: The nesssssssst!
 The nesssssssst!